 2. Property valuation fee

 Depending on how much equity you have in your property, a new lender may ask to value your asset before giving you the tick of approval to refinance.
-How much a valuation fee can end up costing varies between lenders, properties, and locations.
-For example, it tends to cost more to get rural properties valued compared to those in urban areas, usually because getting a valuer out to rural areas often demands greater planning and travel time than if they were to zip over to a nearby city suburb.
+Valuation fees vary between lenders, properties, and locations.

-Valuations can cost as little as $50 or more than $1,000, but they generally sit somewhere between $200 and $600.
-Meanwhile, there are plenty of lenders that don't charge a valuation fee or simply tie it into their application fee.
+Valuations can cost as little as $50 or more than $1,000, but they generally sit somewhere between $300 and $600.
+Meanwhile, there are plenty of lenders that don't charge a valuation fee or simply tie it into their wider application fee.

 3. Discharge fee for termination of mortgage